Binomial Distribution Calculator

 Worked Examples

-A batch has a 5% defect rate.
-In a sample of 20 items, what is the probability of exactly 2 defects?
+A factory produces 5% defective items.
+In a sample of 20, what's the probability of exactly 2 defects?

 Common Mistakes & Tips